Sanofi ditches mRNA COVID-19 vaccine after rivals' success | Health

 The company said it started testing an mRNA shot against seasonal influenza in humans in June and would launch follow-on clinical studies next year.
 FLU COMPETITION

 The development of RNA flu shots is already shaping up to be a tight race as drugmakers hope they can more quickly adjust the vaccine to ever-changing strains in circulation.
+Unlike the highly mutant flu virus, the coronavirus reduces genetic copying errors when replicating in a host organism.
 Pfizer said this week it had started testing an mRNA flu vaccine.
 Moderna has several influenza vaccine candidates in development, including combinations that include a COVID-19 booster.

 Established influenza vaccine supplier Seqirus, part of Australia's CSL, for instance, is working on next-generation low-dose RNA flu shots, known as self-amplifying RNA.
 Companies including Novavax are also working on novel flu shots using new technology beyond mRNA.